clay-computer-science/2025-game/README.md

 ## Game concept

-You will be building out a snake game using Godot and GDScript.
+You will be building out a card game using Godot and GDScript.
-* The game will be a 2D game where the player controls a snake that moves around the screen.
+* The game will be a 2D game where the player constructs a deck of cards and plays against an AI opponent.
-* The snake will grow longer every time it eats food.
+* The game structure will be similar to games like Gwent and Marvel Rivals, where cards will have a score and special effects to turn the tide of the game.
-* The game will end when the snake runs into the screen edges or itself.
+* Requirements for the game will be found in the [Game Design](#game-design) section.

 ## Godot concepts